Apple Watch 7 rumors: The new smartwatch could get a size boost

 A Bloomberg report in June also predicted thinner bezels for the Apple Watch 7, as well as a "new lamination technique that brings the display closer to the front cover."

 The new Apple Watch could also be a little larger than its predecessor.
 The Apple Watch Series 7 could come in 41mm and 45mm case sizes, according to a leaker on Chinese social media platform Weibo, reported on by MacRumors.
-The user who shared the information goes by UnclePan, and has a history of leaking information about Apple products.
-Since the Apple Watch Series 4, the case sizes for the tech giant's smartwatch have come in 40mm and 44mm options.
+The rumor was later supported by Bloomberg's Mark Gurman.
+Since the Apple Watch Series 4 in 2017, the case sizes for the tech giant's smartwatch have come in 40mm and 44mm options.

 In terms of material, Apple could get rid of the titanium Edition model for the Series 7.
 In his latest PowerOn newsletter, Gurman says wouldn't be surprised if the pricier titanium version, which starts at $799 for the Apple Watch 6, was dropped.
 Apple has previously offered both ceramic and real gold models.